GHDDI-AILab/Targeting2019-nCoV/docs/drug_candidates.md

 ## 2019-nCoV drug discovery community effort

- Current worldwide research effort against 2019-nCoV including clinical and preclinical studies and drug candidates suggested from these studies are provided here and updated daily.
-We also include our initial data anlaysis results from previous antiviral drug discovery studies to facilitate such effort.
-We seek experts' opinion and efforts to further validate these candidates, which will be continuously re-defined and selected based on their prior data on 2019-nCoV related viruses and newly generated data on 2019-nCoV.
+Current worldwide research efforts against 2019-nCoV include clinical and preclinical studies, and drug candidates suggested from these studies are provided here and updated daily.
+We also include our initial data anlaysis results from previous antiviral drug discovery studies to facilitate such efforts.
+We seek experts' opinions and efforts to further validate these candidates, which will be continuously re-defined and selected based on their prior data on 2019-nCoV related viruses and newly generated data on 2019-nCoV.

 ### 2019-nCoV Clinical Trials registration list